Living in Sunderland

 Arts and culture

-Sunderland has a rich cultural heritage and it's well worth taking a break from your studying to spend a weekend exploring what we have to offer.
+Sunderland has a vibrant cultural heritage and it's well worth taking a break from your studying to spend a weekend exploring what we have to offer.
 There's something for everyone, whether you're looking for art galleries and museums, historical attractions or theatre and cinema.

 Students ordering drinks at the bar at Stack